Jekotia/saturn/docker/stacks/grocy/AUTH.md

-Copied from https://www.reddit.com/r/grocy/comments/18avtb7/comment/mqynoyx/ for archival/reference purposes:
+Setup procedure originally followed from https://www.reddit.com/r/grocy/comments/18avtb7/comment/mqynoyx/ and preserved below.

 ---

 Don't be like me and go through all of the work to deploy an LDAP outpost with all of the trimmings just to find out that you can enable `ReverseProxyAuthMiddleware` in Grocy config.php

     Setting('AUTH_CLASS', 'Grocy\Middleware\ReverseProxyAuthMiddleware');`